getcarina/getcarina.com/_tutorials/049-docker-version-manager.md

 ## Carina and dvm
 Carina's credentials are designed to work with dvm.
-After [loading your cluster credentials][carina-credentials], run `dvm use` and dvm will switch to the version of Docker used by your cluster.
+After [loading your cluster credentials][carina-credentials], run `dvm use` (omitting the version number) and dvm will switch to the version of Docker used by your cluster.
+Dvm automatically knows the Docker version for your cluster because the Carina credentials set the `DOCKER_VERSION` environment variable.
 If you are just working with Carina, then you are done, `dvm use` is all you need to know.

 The following are examples of how to use dvm with the [Carina CLI][carina-cli]: